Dipnetting the Copper River: General Overview

 The Copper River is a very dangerous waterway; among the top most dangerous road-accessible rivers in the state.
 This is due to a number of factors.
 First, the Copper is a glacial river.
 This means that the water is very cold, and that it carries a heavy load of powdered rock, a result of its tributary glaciers scouring out the bedrock.
 This powdered rock, sometimes called glacial flour, remains in suspension from the headwaters of the Copper, until it flows to the sea.
 This silt can penetrate your clothing, weighing you down and causing you to sink faster than you normally would in a non-glacial river.
 Next, the Copper is very swift and deep in places, particularly in Wood Canyon, just below the Chitina-McCarthy bridge.
 The canyon walls are very steep in places, and even in the places that are not quite so steep, rockslides are commonplace.
 The rock in this area is mostly shale, consisting of large flat slabs of rock, with sharp edges.
 These rocks can be very unstable, and a careless dip netter can easily start a small rockslide just by walking across some areas.
 Such rockslides can carry you right into the river.

 If you're dipnetting the canyon, it's generally recommended that you avoid wearing waders.
 Instead, where knee-high rubber boots.
-If you do fall in, it's a simple matter to kick off your boots if necessary, so you can attempt to swim to shore.
+If you do fall in, kick off your boots if necessary, so you can attempt to swim to shore.
 Some fishermen opt to secure a rope to the bank, and the other end around themselves.
 In this way they can either self-rescue, or they can be pulled in by fellow dipnetters, should they fall in the river.
-Ensure that your rope is short enough to prevent you from falling into the river, and all you may get is a few bumps and bruises on the rocks.
+Ensure that your rope is short enough to prevent you from falling into the river in the first place, and all you may get is a few bumps and bruises on the rocks.

 For many Alaskans the Copper River subsistence and personal-use fisheries provide an opportunity for an annual pilgrimage to a wild place where self-reliance and the old Alaskan "can-do" attitude still prevail, in a place where you can gather with friends and family, to socialize while harvesting the bounty the river provides, as a hedge against the coming winter.
 It's a time of adventure, of showing respect for the land, and of working together in community with other Alaskans who share a common purpose.